Eddio0141/UniTAS/README.md

 # UniTAS

 [![Discord](https://img.shields.io/discord/1093033615161573490)](https://discord.gg/ddMqdqgPeB)

 A tool that lets you TAS unity games

 - The tool doesn't bypass anti cheat or anything, USE AT YOUR OWN RISK!
 - :warning: The tool is early in development and only basic games work
   - This also means TASes made in earlier versions might not work in later versions
 - This is a [BepInEx 5] patcher

+# TASing in UniTAS

+Currently, you write a script in lua to control the game rather than recording inputs in game

+To get the hang of it, check the tutorial [here](https://github.com/Eddio0141/UniTAS/wiki/TAS-Movie-Script-Tutorial) and if stuck on anything, the [wiki](https://github.com/Eddio0141/UniTAS/wiki) should help you out

 # What games work